OpenEvalProject/evals/manuscripts/elife-01236/v1/manuscript.md

 We note that in these samples translation elongation was inhibited by cycloheximide.
 This treatment does not identify uORFs with as high precision as inhibition of initiation complexes by harringtonine or lactimidomycin (Ingolia et al., 2011; Lee et al., 2012; Stern-Ginossar et al., 2012).
 Thus, we cannot confidently assign 5′ UTR read density across all genes to specific start codons, particularly non-AUG uORFs.
 However, we did focus on a subset of genes important in the ER stress response.
 We first looked at DDIT3 (CHOP) and PPP1R15A (GADD34), where in both genes we found strong footprint read density in uORFs known to regulate CDS translation (Figure 3—figure supplement 2) (Jousse et al., 2001; Lee et al., 2009).
 We next examined other genes with a role in the ER stress response but without known uORF translation.
 These include DDIT4 (REDD1), a repressor of mTOR signaling potentially under control of ATF4 (Whitney et al., 2009); TXNIP, recently found to be a key mediator of apoptosis under the UPR (Lerner et al., 2012; Oslowski et al., 2012); and PPP1R15B, which also plays a role in the dephosphorylation of eIF2α (Harding et al., 2009).
 Intriguingly, all three genes showed apparent uORF translation, identified as areas of increased 5′ UTR read density with a peak corresponding to AUG or near-AUG initiation codons (Ingolia et al., 2011) and bounded by a stop codon on the 3′ end (Figure 3F–H, Figure 3—figure supplement 3).

-## Quantitative proteomics detects only a small subset of anti-apoptotic proteins notably produced
+### Quantitative proteomics detects only a small subset of anti-apoptotic proteins notably produced

 We next explored how the changes at the level of transcription and translation compare to the changes in protein levels during bortezomib-induced apoptosis.
-At each time point we isolated total protein and employed 6-plex iTRAQ labeling with a different isobaric mass tag (
+At each time point we isolated total protein and employed 6-plex iTRAQ labeling with a different isobaric mass tag (Mertins et al., 2012) so that data from all time points can be compared simultaneously in a single mass spectrometry (MS) experiment.
+After analysis on two different mass spectrometers, a total of 2686 proteins were identified with at least two unique peptides and quantifiable iTRAQ reporter intensities.
+Typical MS spectra are shown in Figure 4A.

 ![Figure 4.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig4-v1.jpg)

 **Figure 4.:** (A) Example mass spectra demonstrating both m/z peaks used for peptide sequencing and iTRAQ reporter ion signal to measure relative abundance across time points.
 (B) Hierarchical clustering heat map of paired mRNA and ribosome footprint relative read density vs 0 hr with relative iTRAQ protein abundance for 2572 proteins.
 (C) Inset of heat map for proteins increased in relative abundance by >50% at ≥2 time points shows few proteins are measurably produced during bortezomib-induced apoptosis.
 (D) Targeted selected reaction monitoring (SRM) assays orthogonally validate iTRAQ data for 152 proteins.
 In this representative data, each colored trace monitors the intensity of a given parent and fragment ion pair, as demarcated in the peptide sequence; multiple co-eluting peaks positively identify a targeted peptide.
-(E) Protein abundance measured by both SRM and iTRAQ demonstrate strong correlation across time points (r = 0.80).DOI: http://dx.doi.org/10.7554/eLife.01236.01610.7554/eLife.01236.017Figure 4—source data 1.iTRAQ proteomic data organized at the protein (A) and peptide (B) level for 2686 proteins.
-All proteins included had a minimum of two unique peptides mapping to the protein; all peptides showed minimum iTRAQ reporter ion intensity of 300 cps at 0 hr.
-(C) iTRAQ proteomic data matched by UniProt Accession number to genes tracked in mRNA and footprint data across the time course.
-(D) List of proteins identified by iTRAQ proteomics but not present in analyzed genes from RNA deep sequencing.
-(E) List of parent and fragment ion transitions used for all peptides in SRM validation of iTRAQ data.
-(F) Protein and (G) peptide intensity data for targets tracked in SRM assay.DOI: http://dx.doi.org/10.7554/eLife.01236.017
+(E) Protein abundance measured by both SRM and iTRAQ demonstrate strong correlation across time points (r = 0.80).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig4-figsupp1-v1.jpg)

 **Figure 4—figure supplement 1.:** Frequency distribution of protein abundance monitored by iTRAQ proteomics (∼2700 proteins) and ribosome profiling (∼5700 proteins) compared to average cellular protein abundance as estimated in PaxDB (www.pax-db.org).
-We note that both distributions examine similar portions of the proteome, though the iTRAQ demonstrates greater coverage of higher abundance proteins.DOI: http://dx.doi.org/10.7554/eLife.01236.018
+We note that both distributions examine similar portions of the proteome, though the iTRAQ demonstrates greater coverage of higher abundance proteins.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig4-figsupp2-v1.jpg)

 **Figure 4—figure supplement 2.:** We find a weak but positive correlation (R = 0.27, p<0.0001).
-This distribution is comparable to the relationship between absolute transcript and protein copies at baseline in Figure 5—figure supplement 2.DOI: http://dx.doi.org/10.7554/eLife.01236.019
+This distribution is comparable to the relationship between absolute transcript and protein copies at baseline in Figure 5—figure supplement 2.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig4-figsupp3-v1.jpg)

 **Figure 4—figure supplement 3.:** Relative 5′ UTR translation (measured as normalized footprint read density in 5′ UTR vs normalized footprint read density in coding sequence) over the time course for selected genes (A) upregulated at the mRNA and footprint level and also increased by iTRAQ proteomics and (B) upregulated at the mRNA and footprint level with no detected change by iTRAQ.
-We note that for both sets of genes relative 5′ UTR translation stays relatively constant during bortezomib-induced apoptosis, consistent with genome-wide analysis in Figure 3B.DOI: http://dx.doi.org/10.7554/eLife.01236.020
+We note that for both sets of genes relative 5′ UTR translation stays relatively constant during bortezomib-induced apoptosis, consistent with genome-wide analysis in Figure 3B.

 ![Figure 4—figure supplement 4.](https://cdn.elifesciences.org/articles/01236/elife-01236-fig4-figsupp4-v1.jpg)

 **Figure 4—figure supplement 4.:** Data from 150 proteins targeted in SRM assay to validate iTRAQ data.
-Comparison heat map of mRNA and footprint read density with iTRAQ and SRM relative protein abundance.DOI: http://dx.doi.org/10.7554/eLife.01236.021
+Comparison heat map of mRNA and footprint read density with iTRAQ and SRM relative protein abundance.

 We compared the proteins identified by MS as well as those tracked by ribosome profiling to a database of cellular protein abundance (www.pax-db.org; Figure 4—figure supplement 1; Wang et al., 2012).
 There was significant overlap between the protein abundance range monitored both by ribosome profiling and iTRAQ proteomics, demonstrating that these two techniques are probing a similar portion of the proteome.
 We concentrated on 2572 of these proteins that also had corresponding mRNA and ribosome footprint data (Figure 4—source data 1).
 We noted a slight positive correlation (R = 0.27) between baseline transcript read density and number of peptides identified by iTRAQ proteomics (Figure 4—figure supplement 2).
 Strikingly, for the vast majority of proteins there is no distinct change in relative protein abundance while large changes are observed in relative mRNA and footprint reads (Figure 4B).